Jump to accessibility statement Skip to content

 6. Sleep

 Making sure you get plenty of sleep is essential to your wellbeing.
-Too many nights on the town mixed with 9am lectures will catch up to you (just ask third years!) .
+Too many nights on the town mixed with 9am lectures will catch up to you (just ask third years!)
 Try and maintain a good sleep routine by going to bed and waking up at the same time every day if possible.
-Also, try and get a lie in on the weekends or maybe naps after lectures.
+Also, try and have a lie in at weekends or even naps after lectures.
 Sleep is key for your memory and reducing stress and anxiety.
 Without it, we can experience a low mood, brain fog, and other negative effects on our health.

 7. Get support